Find out about spinal cord compression, the symptoms and how it is diagnosed.

 Contact your hospital team straight away if you have any symptoms of spinal cord compression.
 You should have an emergency number to call.
 Don’t worry about calling anytime, even at night or at the weekend.

-Your area should have a senior doctor who can make a decision about what should happen next.
 They might ask you to go to hospital straight away for a scan.
 You might need to go to a hospital that is not your usual hospital.

 Tests for spinal cord compression